-The Cryo-Cup Grinder is a mortar and pestle specifically designed to pulverize and powder soft plant and animal tissue samples at liquid nitrogen temperatures.
-It consists of a double-wall insulating cup in which is embedded a stainless steel, semi-circular bowl or mortar.
-Up to 5 grams of issue is placed in the pre-cooled mortar and ground to a fine powder with a special pestle made of non-heat conductive plastic.
-Two different sized pestles are provided for a variety of applications.
+The Cryo-Cup Grinder is a mortar and pestle specifically designed to pulverize and powder soft plant and animal tissue samples at dry-ice or, preferably, liquid nitrogen temperatures.
+It consists of a double-wall insulating cup into which is embedded a stainless steel, semi-circular bowl or mortar.
+Up to 5 grams of the tissue is placed in the pre-cooled mortar and ground to a fine powder with a special pestle made of non-heat conductive plastic.
+Two different-sized pestles are provided for a variety of applications.

 Selecting the correct size pestle: For samples over 1 gram start with the smaller polypropylene ball (1 3/8 inch diameter).
 Use the larger ball (1 7/8 inch diameter) with smaller samples.
 The larger ball gives a finer grind.

 Cooling the Cryo-Cup Grinder

 Using a Dewer ("Thermos") flask as the container, draw about a cup of liquid from a liq N2 tank.
 Slowly pour liq N2 into the stainless steel mortar.
 At first, liq N2 will quickly evaporate off the cup’s surface.
 Continue to slowly add liq N2 until a small amount of liq N2 remains in the stainless steel cup.
 The Cryo-Cup Grinder (CCG) is now cold enough to proceed with grinding.
 There is no need to have a puddle of liq N2 in the CCG.
 The cup should retain its cold temperature long enough to complete the grinding.
 Further addition of liq N2 may be needed if you are working up multiple samples.